rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 Policy spells out the requirements.
 Design plans for who shoulders the burdens.
 Delivery decides who shoulders the burdens.
 ### Challenges in civic service design
 The design and implementation of these services directly shapes their associated burdens and who bears them by default.
 These burdens are well-known to residents, program staff, and policymakers, yet they persist despite broad motivation to address them.
 Service design and implementation is complex and multifaceted, and there are many challenges associated with seemingly obvious solutions.

+See above points on root causes, often stemming from policy.

+Design can be bad on purpose as well, as administrative burdens are constructed.

 ### Challenges in service delivery
 We place service delivery challenges into three categories: Organizational, Operational, and Technical.
 By categorizing these challenges, we can consider which practical approaches may or may not be effective in addressing them.